scanback/docs/papers/index.md

 One of the most important aspects of strategy development is to determine the appropriate level of vertical integration.
 There are large risks associated with vertical integration as a strategy: complexity, significant capital commitments, difficulty to reverse course if the strategy does not work.

 #### [Staffan Canback (1992): *The Industrial Company in the Year 2027 (Predictions Made in 1992)*](Canback-The-Industrial-Company-in-the-Year-2027-(Predictions-Made-in-1992).pdf)
-This paper is based on a presentation to McKinsey Nordics.
+This paper is based on a presentation to McKinsey Nordics, where I was a partner.
 It took a 25 year perspective on what to expect.
 It has hits and misses.